CDH Implements New Phone Policy to Improve Student Learning and Wellness

 Over 91% of parents/guardians and faculty/staff surveyed said they believe phones are a distraction in the classroom.
 More classroom engagement is one of the new policy’s primary goals.

-“As a teacher, my primary goal is to create an inspiring environment where students can learn effectively, engage deeply with the material, and develop the skills they need for future success.
+“As a teacher, I want to create an inspiring environment where students can learn effectively, engage deeply with the material, and develop the skills they need for future success.
 In recent years, one of the most significant challenges to achieving this goal has been the presence of cell phones in the classroom,” said social studies teacher Tiffany Rosen.
 “While these devices have absolutely transformed how we communicate and access information, they have become an increasing distraction in the classroom.
 It’s challenging to resist the allure of social media notifications, text messages, or games.”

 “At first, students were reluctant, but after a few days, it became our new normal,” she said.
 “I immediately noticed a culture change within my classroom.
 Students were more focused on instructions, engaged in discussions, and collaborative with their peers.
 By the end of the school year I had several students share how they looked forward to our class because of this digital disconnect.
 That was powerful feedback.”